-Even without any complications, recovery from heart bypass surgery can take between six and 12 weeks.
-That is the minimum amount of time it takes for the breastbone to heal.
-Anyone that undergoes heart bypass surgery should avoid all heavy exertion, limiting physical activity as much as possible and being careful not to lift objects over 10 pounds.
-Those recovering should also avoid driving until they receive approval from their doctor.
+Even without complications, recovery from heart bypass surgery can take six to 12 weeks.
+That’s the least amount of time it takes for your breastbone to heal.
+During this time, you should avoid heavy exertion.
+Limit physical activity as much as possible, and don’t lift objects over 10 pounds.
+Also, you shouldn’t drive until you get approval from your doctor.

-Most likely, your physician will recommend a program of cardiac rehabilitation.
-This will involve a regimen of carefully monitored physical activity, with occasional stress tests to see how the heart is healing.
+Your doctor will likely recommend cardiac rehabilitation.
+This will involve a regimen of carefully monitored physical activity and occasional stress tests to see how your heart is healing.

-Notify your doctor of any lasting pain or discomfort during your follow-up appointments.
-You should also call your doctor if you have:
+Tell your doctor about any lasting pain or discomfort during your follow-up appointments.
+You should also call your doctor if you experience: